SterlingPeet/fprime-vagrant-config/README.rst

   so understand that messing with system cache folders may have unintended consequences.

 fprime
-  This is your "F Prime"_ source, either from the NASA public git, or your own fork.
+  This is your `F Prime`_ source, either from the NASA public git, or your own fork.
   You can safely make edits and changes within this folder.

 fprime-vagrant-config